9. Salvaging

 Discuss how authorial choices in this extract aid in conveying postmodern concerns.

-Write at least one paragraph in your class notebook or exercise book.
+Write at least one paragraph in your exercise book.

 Slide 9 - Slide